The Benjamin Bunnies Room

 The children in the room have drinking water in labelled bottles or tippee cups available all day, they also have milk or water at snack and meal times and whatever bottles they have throughout the day.

 As a nursery it is our policy to provide all milk and formula for the children in our setting, all feeding utensils and bottles are steam sterilised every day and the team are scrupulous regarding hygiene.
 All of the team are qualified with Food Hygiene and as a business we score 5 out of 5 with the local Environmental Health Team.

 If you are breast feeding your child you can provide us with your bottles each morning for us to keep refrigerated until your baby is ready for their feed.

 Our nursery provides your child with all their meals for the day.
-All food is prepared and cooked on the premises by one of our two cooks, who have both worked at the setting since 2002!
+All food is prepared and cooked on the premises by one of our two cooks, one of which has worked at the setting since we opened in 2002!

 Please dress your baby in comfortable, warm and easily removable clothing.
 You will need to have at least three complete changes of clothes in their nursery bag in case of leakages one way or other!
 We recommend that ALL CLOTHING IS LABELLED and not any item that you are worried about getting messy!

 In the winter your baby will need an “all in one” suit, hat, gloves and extra padders for outdoor wear.
 In the summer they will need a sun hat and a clearly labelled bottle of sun cream of factor 50 or above.

 As they grow and start to walk they will also need indoor shoes/slippers and wellies for outdoors.

 If your child has a special comforter please ensure this comes into nursery each day.